 The following financial information, unless otherwise indicated, is presented in accordance with International Financial Reporting Standards (IFRS).
 See the accompanying reconciliation of non-IFRS financial information to IFRS financial information included in the financial tables section of this earnings release.
 Unless otherwise stated, all comparisons with prior periods refer to the first quarter of 2019 (1Q19).

-OPERATING AND FINANCIAL HIGHLIGHTS:
+OPERATING AND FINANCIAL HIGHLIGHTS

-For 2Q15, passenger traffic (RPMs) decreased 0.2% on a 5.8% capacity expansion.
-As a result, consolidated load factor came in at 72.9%, or 4.3 percentage points below 2Q14.
+- For 1Q20, consolidated passenger traffic decreased 16.3% on a 14.4% capacity reduction.
+As a result, consolidated load factor for the quarter decreased 1.9 percentage points to 81.5%.

 Copa Airlines aircraft slide show: